Sumatran orangutan

 The Sumatran orangutan (Pongo abelii) is one of the three species of orangutans.
-Critically Endangered, and found only in the north of the Indonesian island of Sumatra, it is rarer than the Bornean orangutan but more common than the recently identified Tapanuli orangutan, also found in Sumatra.
-Its common name is based on two separate local words, "orang" ("people" or "person") and "hutan" ("forest"), derived from Malay, and translates as 'person of the forest'.
+Critically endangered, and found only in the north of the Indonesian island of Sumatra, it is rarer than the Bornean orangutan but more common than the recently identified Tapanuli orangutan, also found in Sumatra.
+Its common name is based on two separate local words, orang 'people; person' and hutan 'forest', derived from Malay, and translates as 'person of the forest'.

 Description

 Male Sumatran orangutans grow to about 1.7 m tall and 90 kg, while females are smaller, averaging 90 cm and 45 kg.
-Compared to the Bornean species, Sumatran orangutans are thinner and have longer faces; their hair is longer with a paler red color.
+Compared to the Bornean species, Sumatran orangutans are thinner and have longer faces; their hair is longer and has a paler red color.

+Evolution

+Fossil orangutans in Sumatra from the Pleistocene had similar diets to present day Sumatran orangutans, consisting mainly of soft fruit as evidenced by dental microwear.

 Behaviour and ecology

 Compared with the Bornean orangutan, the Sumatran orangutan tends to be more frugivorous and especially insectivorous.
 Preferred fruits include figs and jackfruits.
 It will also eat bird eggs and small vertebrates.
 Sumatran orangutans spend far less time feeding on the inner bark of trees.

 Wild Sumatran orangutans in the Suaq Balimbing swamp have been observed using tools.
 An orangutan will break off a tree branch that is about a foot long, snap off the twigs and fray one end with its teeth.
 The orangutan will use the stick to dig in tree holes for termites.
 They will also use the stick to poke a bee's nest wall, move it around and catch the honey.
 In addition, orangutans use tools to eat fruit.
 When the fruit of the Neesia tree ripens, its hard, ridged husk softens until it falls open.
 Inside are seeds that the orangutans enjoy eating, but they are surrounded by fiberglass-like hairs that are painful if eaten.
 Tools are created differently for different uses.
 Sticks are often made longer or shorter depending on whether they will be used for insects or fruits.
 If a particular tool proves useful, the orangutan will often save it.
 Over time, they will collect entire "toolboxes".
 A Neesia-eating orangutan will select a five-inch stick, strip off its bark, and then carefully collect the hairs with it.
 Once the fruit is safe, the ape will eat the seeds using the stick or its fingers.
 Although similar swamps can be found in Borneo, wild Bornean orangutans have not been seen using these types of tools.

 NHNZ filmed the Sumatran orangutan for its show Wild Asia: In the Realm of the Red Ape; it showed one of them using a simple tool, a twig, to pry food from difficult places.
 There is also a sequence of an animal using a large leaf as an umbrella in a tropical rainstorm.